kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

     kubectl get gateway -n traefik traefik -o yaml
     ```

-## Configure a gateway for our own routes
+## Configure a gateway resource for our own routes

 This *may* be required for the exam.